Mabrar92/Supervised-ML-Based-Energy-Consumption-Predictions/README.md

-# Supervised Machine Learning Based Prediction of Energy Consumption and Carbon Forecasting
+# Supervised Machine Learning Based Prediction of Energy Consumption

-In this project, I developed machine learning models to predict future energy consumption and forecast carbon emission levels for 176 countries using the Global Data on Sustainable Energy.
+In this project, I developed machine learning models to predict future energy consumption for 176 countries using the Global Data on Sustainable Energy.
 The dataset spans from 2000 to 2020 and includes 21 measures such as population count, access to clean fuels, and electricity generation sources.
 I applied data pre-processing, model selection, training, and evaluation techniques, and visualized energy consumption and carbon emission trends for the next five years for three selected countries.
 This work aims to support the United Nations' Sustainable Development Goal 7 by providing insights into global energy needs and environmental impact.

 # The Dataset
 The dataset contains key metrics for 176 countries where each country has 21 records spanning the years 2000 – 2020.
 There are 21 variables in total including Energy Consumption per capita, Renewable electricity generation, Carbon (CO2 Emissions), Access to clean cooking fuels and financial flows to developing countries (from developed countries).
 Table 1 summarizes all variables along with the descriptions